 Special topics and authors of philosophical interest.
 May be repeated for 12 credits maximum.
 More advanced than PHIL 291.
 Students who have an area of special interest are encouraged to contact the department. () Repeatable (12)

-PHIL 493 History of Philosophy Seminar III 3(3-0)
+PHIL 480 Continental Thought 3(3-0)